You are here

 A: Yes, students must have a minimum GPA of 3.9 in order to be eligible for the Best of Class Scholarship.
 In addition, students must apply by the priority application deadline of December 1 and have a completed admissions file by February 1 in order to qualify for the scholarship.

-Q: What if I improve my High School Rank?
+Q: What if I improve my high school rank my senior year?

 A: The Best of Class Scholarship is offered to Minnesota high school students who achieve a high school rank of 1 or 2 in their graduating class.
-Rank is considered at the time of application for admission only.
+Rank is only considered at the time of application for admission.
 (Students who are homeschooled do not qualify for the Best of Class Scholarship).

 Q: What exactly are the criteria for a RaiseMe portfolio and how does it work?